wp-plugins/icegram/readme.txt

 3. Editing an Icegram campaign - add multiple messages, edit them, targeting rules, full HTML editor, themes and more

 == Upgrade Notice ==
+= 1.8 =
+Target campaigns to any page with wildcard URL support in "Where" conditions and CTA Click based retargeting.

 = 1.7.1 =
 Dismiss admin notice provision, retargeting compatibility with caches and bug fixes.